fixmycrypto/FixMyCrypto/README.md

 A single missing word (one `?`) can be solved quickly, two missing words will take a few hours, but 3 or more missing words can take a VERY long time to solve, since the program must try every possible word in every possible position.

+### Multiple Phrases

+If you have multiple unrelated recovery phrases and you're not sure which one is associated with your address, you can specify multiple phrases as an array like this:

+    "phrase": [
+        "first phrase to test",
+        "second phrase to test",
+        "third phrase to test"
+    ],

+Only do this if you're really not sure which phrase is associated with your address, and try to put the most likely phrase first and the least likely phrase last.
+All likely permutations of the first phrase will be tested first.

 ---

 ## Passphrase